Elie-Soued/websockets/readme.md

 git clone https://github.com/Elie-Soued/websockets.git
 ```

-3. Navigate to `/server`and run the script by doing `node websocketServer.js`
+3. Open a new terminal and run the server script by doing `node server.js`

-4. Navigate ot `/client`and run the script by doing `node websocketClient.js`
+4. Open a new terminal and run the client script by doing `node client.js`